Isovist: Human behaviour and perception

-Human Environment and Healing in Hospital Wards
+In hospitals

 In the physical environment of hospital inpatient wards, the physical qualities of the environment can influence the healing process of the patient (Sengke and Atmodiwirjo, 2017).
-Isovist analysis can be used to represent this experience of a patient by simulating the hospital ward environment to imitate the elements which can or cannot seen by the patient as the view of the patient can affect their health condition (Sengke and Atmodiwirjo, 2017).
-Elements of a patient’s view in hospital, such as having “contact with nature, finishes that provide a variety of colours and texture, art to provide simulation and distraction, and interior appearance design to inspire confidence and positive atmosphere” (Sengke and Atmodiwirjo, 2017), can collectively influence their experience and hence healing process in a hospital ward.
+Isovist analysis can be used to represent this experience of a patient by simulating the hospital ward environment to imitate the elements which can or cannot be seen by the patient as the view of the patient can affect their health condition (Sengke and Atmodiwirjo, 2017).
+Elements of a patient's view in hospital, such as having “contact with nature, finishes that provide a variety of colours and texture, art to provide simulation and distraction, and interior appearance design to inspire confidence and positive atmosphere” (Sengke and Atmodiwirjo, 2017), can collectively influence their experience and hence healing process in a hospital ward.

 Criticism

-Prospect-Refuge Theory
+Prospect-refuge theory

-In 1975 Jay Appleton notoriously questioned environmental preference and proposed the prospect-refuge theory, a notion which employs the isovist to demonstrate how certain environments and an individual’s visibility in such environment impacts emotional responses including fear and happiness.
+In 1975 Jay Appleton notoriously questioned environmental preference and proposed the prospect-refuge theory, a notion which employs the isovist to demonstrate how certain environments and an individual's visibility in such environment impacts emotional responses including fear and happiness.
 This theory analyses landscapes and their strategic evaluation as potential habitats, where the “prospect” component refers to the opportunity to see while the “refuge” refers to the opportunity to hide.
 When these two elements are combined, this theory allows a deeper understanding of environments and has been slowly accepted into environmental preference research (Dawes and Ostwald, 2013).
 Prospect and refuge can be measured individually or in combination to examine their relative sensitivities or robustness and later be applied to more complex architectures (Dawes and Ostwald, 2013).

-Privacy Issues
+Privacy issues

 Isovists have the capacity to skew the optimal surveillance path of an individual and their perception of a particular environment.
 This concept impacts privacy issues when used to analyse the role of perception on crime.
-A report on crime in and around urban residential areas by Newman (1973, pages 30-34) demonstrated the significance of the relationship between visibility and crime.
-It was found the intending criminal is concerned with one’s spatial characteristics, in particular the inconspicuousness of the target and their concealment from detection, attributes which are both impacted by the isovist.
+A report on crime in and around urban residential areas by Newman (1973, pages 30–34) demonstrated the significance of the relationship between visibility and crime.
+It was found the intending criminal is concerned with one's spatial characteristics, in particular the inconspicuousness of the target and their concealment from detection, attributes which are both impacted by the isovist.
 The isovist has therefore been found utilitarian to optimise space for a range of purposes (Desyllas, 2000; Hillier and Shu, 2000) when considering crime, spatial occupation, and rental returns.